Kurt Fearnley is world-beater in and out of his racing wheelchair.

-Turning his attention to wheelchair sports in his teens, Kurt became a world beater.
-He started his career with two Silver medals at the 2000 Sydney Paralympic games, before making his winning breakthrough at the Athens Paralympics with Gold in the 5000m and marathon races.
-Following the 2004 games, Kurt conquered the world, winning five world championships and more than 20 marathons around the globe, including 10 marathons in 2007 and three straight New York marathon titles.
-He solidified his standing as the Marathon Man of wheelchair sports by defending his Gold medal at the Beijing Paralympics and continues to dominate over a range of distances on both the track and road.
+Turning his attention to wheelchair sports in his teens, Kurt quickly became a world beater.
+He started his career with two Silver medals at the 2000 Sydney Paralympic games, before making his winning breakthrough at the 2004 Athens Paralympics with Gold in the 5000m and marathon races.
+Following the 2004 games, Kurt conquered the world, winning seven world championships and more than 20 marathons around the globe, including 10 marathons in 2007 and three straight New York marathon titles.
+He solidified his standing as a Paralympic great by defending his Gold medal at the Beijing Paralympics and continues to excel over a range of distances on both the track and road.
 At the London 2012 games, Kurt won Silver on the track and again finished in the marathon reckoning with a Bronze medal result.

 Kurt is a passionate disability advocate and devotes himself to a number of national and Hunter-based charitable initiatives.
 He is a member of the Independent Advisory Council of the National Disability Insurance Scheme, a board member of Australian Volunteers International and a Council Member of the NSW Australia Day Council.
-As a qualified Physical Education teacher, he travels throughout NSW teaching high-school children in small and large communities.
-Kurt’s exploits both in and out of sport recently saw him recognised as the 2009 New South Wales Young Australian of the Year.
+As a qualified Physical Education teacher, Kurt travels throughout NSW teaching high-school children in small and large communities.
+Kurt’s exploits both in and out of sport saw him recognised as the 2009 NSW Young Australian of the Year.